Not just a word anymore

 EBB8978F-9D6A-482B-9788-6A4B8687D881The Week Of:

-Anytime we were sitting around that week my mom made me sit on my exercise ball and bounce to try to start things.
-She was hilarious!
-I absolutely loved having her here!
-Chris and I went for lots of walks, curb walked, and did all kinds of fun things to try and kickstart labor;) Well, every night that week we thought Norah was coming.
-Around 7:00 every night I would start having crazy strong contractions.
-Chris would pull out his guitar and play worship music while I would sit in my rocking chair and rock through the contractions.
+I was HUGE!
+Like, HUGE, HUGE!
+I gained 60 pounds during my pregnancy and I was just so excited to meet little Norah!
+My mom came to visit for the arrival of Norah and bought us chocolate, pineapples, spicy foods, black licorice, primrose oil to ripen my cervix, and red raspberry leaf tea to strengthen my uterus.
+We watched funny youtube videos because supposedly a good laugh should help contractions, then we watched sad movies because we read maybe a good cry would also work.
+Anytime we were sitting around that week my mom encouraged me to sit on my exercise ball and bounce.
+She was funny.
+I loved having her with me.
+Chris and I went for lots of walks, curb walked, and did all kinds of fun things to try and kickstart labor.
+Around 7:00 every night for days leading up to meeting Norah, I would start having contractions.
+Chris would pull out his guitar and play while I would sit in my rocking chair and rock through the contractions.
 We were convinced she would be coming, and then about 4 hours into the contractions they would stop.
-UGGHH… I was very discouraged after 4 nights of this.
-One of the reasons my mom wanted Norah to get here by my due date was my younger sister Heather was due with her little girl and my mom needed to get back home to Colorado for her birth as well.
-(They ended up being born only 4 days apart!)
+I was discouraged after 4 nights of this and one pretty decent false labor incident I left work for.
+Prodromal labor is wild, but we knew it would be soon.

 Day I:

-(Our last picture as a family of 2!)
+Last picture as a family of 2

 Day II: